whitneyburton/portfolios/students/dave_maurer/20150814-dave_maurer-m4.markdown

 I gave interview prep advice to a student nervous about the kinds of questions they would be asked.
 I also coached Jeffrey Gu on interview answer techniques by going through his past interviews with him and sharing my experiences from IT recruiting.
+* I am an avid participant in posse time, and strive to create a culture of inclusiveness and participation during warmup exercises.
 * I have volunteered my time at many points to help students with small problems, and helped a student for over an hour via screen hero on a weekend where she was stuck on a file I/O issue for her assignment.
-* I'm working on a Git tutorial to help beginners start off with a good workflow process, and understand the basic Git commands.
+* I wrote a Git tutorial to help beginners start off with a good workflow process, and understand the basic Git commands: [Github URL](https://gist.github.com/davemaurer/cd97d99309aa6744b344)
 * Provided the volleyball net, outdoor stereo, cooler full of gatorade, hose for filling water balloons, football, volleyballs, and pump for the Turing student field day.
 * I spent after hours school time on two occasions helping student teams with gitastrophies, then showing